APL-Huddersfield/HULTI-GENv2/README.md

-# HULTI-GEN v2
+# HULTI-GEN
 A free, Max 8 based, universal listening test software package.

-## Usage
+## Version
-See UserGuide.pdf for usage details.
+2.0.0

 ## Software requirements
 You will require a copy of Max 8 to run HULTI-GEN, however you do not need a Max license.
 You only need a Max license if you wish to make and save changes to the source patcher files.

+## Usage
+To run HULTI-GEN, open the HULTI-GENv2.maxproj file in the HULTI-GENv2 folder.
+See UserGuide.pdf for full usage details.

 ## Authors
 Dale Johnson and Hyunkook Lee.